 I started with fresh cranberries.
 You can usually find them in the grocery store at this time of the year, but frozen cranberries will also work if that’s all you can find.

-After the cranberries burst and got slightly thick, I stirred in pineapple (my favorite fruit) and a splash of vanilla AND…We have ourselves a winner here – a sweeter, more mellow cranberry sauce that is absolutely delicious – like I-wanna-eat-a-spoonful-just-because-it’s-so-good delicious!
+After the cranberries burst and got slightly thick, I stirred in a can of crushed pineapple (my favorite fruit) and a splash of vanilla.

 This is the cranberry sauce that made me LOVE cranberry sauce, and now it disappears off my Thanksgiving table!